Uroyoan/2dGalacticShooter-GameDevHQ/README.md

 Phase Two, Core Programming:

-1#  New Enemy Movement: Not Done
+1#  New Enemy Movement: Commited
     Enable the Enemies to move in a new way, either from side to side, circling, or coming into the play field at an angle.

 2#  Player Ammo: Not Done